ttsirkia/neuvontajono/README.md

 ```
 The JSON data must be inside a function called `projector` to allow loading the file from any domain by using JSONP.

 The `course` setting defines the image that will be shown when the queue is not open.
+This image is mandatory,
+the following images are optional.

 The `sessions` object defines an image for each lab session identified by its name.
 This image will be visible every
 15 minutes.
 A session image may contain, for example, the names and pictures of the course staff members.